ash-project/ash/README.md

 * Support filtering side loads.
 Especially useful in authorization code?
 * Booleans need to not support `nil` values.
 That has to be a different type. boolean filter/authorization logic is greatly enhanced if that is the case.
+* Consider that authorization steps may eventually need to be able to branch.
+  This may or may not be difficult :)
+* Allow a feature called `verify_after_write` that fetches the final attribute variable from data somehow.
+Authorization fetchers will need to take state as an argument or something like that, and maybe need to specify dependencies?.
+* Validate that checks have the correct action type when compiling an action